ZupIT/charlescd/CONTRIBUTING.md

 ## Submitting Evolutions
 ### Preparing your development environment
 CharlesCD has many modules.
 The environment settings are different between them.
-Check the configuration documentation for each module (each module’s folders have their own BUILDING file, please check them).
+Check the configuration documentation for each module (each module’s folders have their own README file, please check them).

 ### Our step-by-step making changes suggestion
 1. Click ‘Fork’ on Github, creating e.g. yourname/charlescd